langleyfoxall/react-dynamic-data-table/README.md

 />
 ```

-You can also specify an icon to appear when a field can be sorted, but is not
+You can optionally specify an icon to appear when a sortable field  is *not* the
-the currently sorted field; This icon is not shown by default, but you can
-cause it to be like using the `orderByIcon` prop:
+currently sorted field using the `orderByIcon` prop:

 ```JSX
 <DynamicDataTable